ScooloV/bbpedia/docs/matched_play/guide.md

 which usually takes place on Superbowl weekends and allows coaches to play some games, before sitting back to enjoy the other big game that is taking place!
-All of these events serve as a beacon to all fans Of Nuffle's great game and promote fair play, fun and g\^bportsmanship above all else: well, off the pitch,lof course - we're certainly not going to stop any rambunctious teams from sticking the boot in, or prevent a Goblin with a Secret Weapon from unleashing their full
+All of these events serve as a beacon to all fans Of Nuffle's great game and promote fair play, fun and gbportsmanship above all else: well, off the pitch,lof course - we're certainly not going to stop any rambunctious teams from sticking the boot in, or prevent a Goblin with a Secret Weapon from unleashing their full